Application Programming Interface (API)

 GraphQL

-Vector chosoe Graphql for it's API due to the self-documenting and type safe nature.
-We beleive this offers a superior client experience and makes Vector richly programmable through its API.
+Vector chose GraphQL for its API because GraphQL is self-documenting and type safe.
+We believe that this offers a superior client experience and makes Vector richly programmable through its API.

 Playground